 The Outstanding Forensic Science Senior Award: The award is presented to the outstanding senior in the Forensic Science program.
 The award is based on excellence in academics, active participation in the Forensic Science Student Organization and professional involvement.

-The Holstrom Scholarship: Awarded by the history department to the senior who has shown outstanding ability, interest and enthusiasm in the study of history.
+Holstrom History Merit Prize: Awarded by the history department to the senior who has shown outstanding ability, interest and enthusiasm in the study of history.

 Helen S. Weinberger Prize: Given in memory of Helen S. Weinberger, Class of 1924, to the senior history major who has received the highest academic average in the junior and senior years.

 Margaret M. Bryant Prize: Given by the Humanities Department to the senior going on to graduate school in the field of humanities who has achieved distinction in scholarship and shows great promise.

 The Humanities Prize: Given by the Humanities Department to the senior who has demonstrated outstanding and imaginative performance in the humanities.

 The Senior Essay Prize in English: Given by the English Program to the senior English major who submits the best essay written for a class in the major.